-Below are my highlights from UNGA79 week, inside the Summit of the Future and across aligned side events, and how we’ll translate them into near-term action at Champions for SDGs Youth:
+Below are my highlights from the Seventy-ninth session of the United Nations General Assembly (UNGA79) week, inside the Summit of the Future and across aligned side events, and how Champions for SDGs Youth is translating them into near-term actions:

 - Financing the SDG Gap

 The Pact’s first action commits countries to bold, ambitious, accelerated, just, and transformative measures to implement the 2030 Agenda, achieve the SDGs, and ensure no one is left behind.
 It also urges follow-through on the 2023 SDG Summit political declaration and the mobilization of resources from all sources.
-Acknowledging the SDG financing shortfall, the Pact calls for SDG-scaled official development assistance, enhanced tax cooperation, and catalytic private investment, culminating in a drive for an ambitious outcome at the upcoming Financing for Development conference.
-For Champion for SDGs Youth, this is where advocacy comes in: pushing for concessional capital, blended finance, and domestic resource mobilization that support inclusive growth through mutual, strategic partnerships.
+Acknowledging the SDG financing shortfall, the Pact calls for SDG-scaled official development assistance, enhanced tax cooperation, and catalytic private investment, culminating in a drive for an ambitious outcome at the subsequent Financing for Development conference.
+Champion for SDGs Youth continues to advocate for concessional capital, blended finance, and domestic resource mobilization that support inclusive growth through mutual and strategic partnerships.

 2. Climate Action, Nature, and a Just Transition

-In sessions hosted by the UN Global Compact, we explored corporate policy engagement for Paris-aligned pathways, net-zero targets through the Science-Based Targets initiative, and the role of blended finance in unlocking sector transitions, identifying concrete levers our organization can use.
+In sessions hosted by the UN Global Compact, we explored corporate policy engagement for Paris-aligned pathways, net-zero targets through the Science-Based Targets initiative, and the role of blended finance in unlocking sector transitions, identifying concrete levers for Champions for SDGs Youth.
 The Pact complements this by reaffirming the 1.5°C goal; calling for deep, rapid emissions cuts; tripling global renewables; doubling energy-efficiency improvements; and scaling adaptation finance and loss-and-damage funding.
 It also sets out a nature-positive agenda, halting and reversing biodiversity loss, advancing circular economy approaches, and concluding a treaty on plastic pollution, which dovetails with youth-led community initiatives on waste, forests, and water.
-At the UNEP event on “Empowering Youth for a Sustainable Future,” leaders emphasized equipping young people with the skills for a just transition, renewable energy, conservation, and equity-centered green jobs, the very capacities we cultivate across our network.
+At the UNEP event on “Empowering Youth for a Sustainable Future,” leaders emphasized equipping young people with the skills for a just transition, renewable energy, conservation, and equity-centered green jobs, the very capacities that Champions for SDGs Youth cultivates across its network.

 4. A Call For Fairer Governance and Global Finance Systems